BruceChanJianLe/brucechanjianle.github.io/_posts/2025-02-28-cs-automagically-start-jupyterlab.md

 ```

-Here I set jupyterlan to start from the documents directory,
+Here, I set jupyterlab to start from the documents directory,
 if you want it to start from somewhere else, please change it by all means.
 I used port 7777 so that if you start your own jupyterlab it will be able
 to use the default 8888 port.
 Anyways, we still got a few steps left, let's
 continue on.

-Reload user level service.
+**Reload User Level Service**

 ```bash
 systemctl --user daemon-reload
 ```

-Enable jupyterlan service to start on boot.
+**Enable Jupyterlab Service**

 ```bash
 systemctl --user enable jupyter_notebook.service
 ```

-And now, let start it!
-Of course, you want to use it right away!
+**Start The Service**

+Well, you will only need to do this once, since it has been enabled to
+start this service after reboot.

 ```bash
 systemctl --user start jupyter_notebook.service
 ```

+## All Done

 To validate whether the service has been run succesfully, you can run:

 ```bash
 systemctl --user status jupyter_notebook.service
 ```

 Well, congratulations!
 You made it to the end of the article, hopefully it
 was a helpful journey.
 And this is a super fast way to start your service